Constrained Bilinear Factorization Multi-view Subspace Clustering: Experiments

 6) LMSC \cite{zhang2017LMSC}: Latent Multi-view Subspace Clustering, which explores the consensus information and complementary information by seeking a latent representation of all views for clustering.

-7) MLRSSC \cite{brbic2018MLRSSC}: Multi-view low-rank sparse subspace clustering.
-Both low-rank and sparsity constraints are employed to get an affinity matrix for mutli-view clustering.
+7) MLRSSC \cite{brbic2018MLRSSC}: Multi-view Low-Rank Sparse Subspace Clustering.
+Both the low-rank and sparsity constraints are employed to get an affinity matrix for mutli-view clustering.
 Linear kernel MLRSSC algorithm is employed here for comparison.

-8) GMC \cite{GMCTKDE2019}: Graph-based Multi-view Clustering learns the data graph of different views and achieve multi-view clustering results by fussing them into a integrated graph matrix.
+8) GMC \cite{GMCTKDE2019}: Graph-based Multi-view Clustering.
+It learns the data graph of different views and achieve multi-view clustering results by fussing them into a integrated graph matrix.

-Furthermore, five widely used metrics \cite{manning2010introduction} for evaluation is employed here, including NMI (Normalized Mutual Information), ACC (ACCuracy), F-score, AVG (AVGent), and P (Precision).
+{{For a fair comparison, we tune parameters of the comparing methods to seek the optimal performance by following the recommended setting in the original works.}} Furthermore, five widely used metrics \cite{manning2010introduction} for evaluation is employed here, including NMI (Normalized Mutual Information), ACC (ACCuracy), F-score, AVG (AVGent), and P (Precision).
 Excepting for AVG, higher values of all metrics indicate the better clustering performance for all metrics.
 For each dataset, 30 test runs with random initialization were conducted.
 Experimental results are reported in form of the average value and the standard deviation.